 About Our Team

-Owner, Co-Founder, Producer, Host of Stuff I Learned Yesterday, Person of Interest Podcast, Gracepoint Podcast, Berserker Cast, We Have to Go Back, The Fringe Podcast, The Revolution Podcast, Almost Human Podcast
+Owner, Co-Founder, Host of The Stranger Things Podcast, We Still Believe, Stuff I Learned Yesterday, Person of Interest Podcast, Gracepoint Podcast, Berserker Cast, We Have to Go Back, The Fringe Podcast, The Revolution Podcast, Almost Human Podcast

 Darrell married his wife Kari in 1999 and has been blessed with two beautiful, bright, and fun kids.
 In 2013 he left his career of 19 years to focus fully on Golden Spiral Media podcasts and clients.
-He serves as a part-time worship leader at his church.
 He has a Bachelor’s Degree in Information Technology which makes him a certified geek.
-His favorite TV show of all time is Lost and Fringe is a close second.
+His favorite TV show of all time is The Twilight Zone with Lost and Fringe rounding out the top three.
 In his free time he enjoys playing guitar, spending time with his family and writing up silly bios so he can refer to himself in the third person.

-Host of The Blacklist: Exposed and Beyond Westworld
+Host of The Blacklist: Exposed and Beyond Westworld, Presenting Hitchcock

 A film critic for over a decade, Aaron has long enjoyed discussing film & television of any genre with fellow fans.
 In 2010, Aaron decided to venture into the world of podcasting and has been sucked into its vortex ever since.
 He formed The Hollywood Outsider podcast, which for several years has discussed varying film and TV topics on a weekly basis.
 He also was the host of the popular 24 Live Another Podcast, as well as a featured host of TV Talk’s Sleepy Hollow.
 In his new venture Aaron also produces Remake This Movie Right, a podcast that takes movies that have a remake in the works but crafts the story the way they want to see it happen.
 In his free time, and whenever he is not watching talking pictures, Aaron is a married father of 2 amazing children, as well as an avid football and backpacking fan.